About the Erasmus+ Programme for student mobility for studies

 VUM applies flexibility in the ECTS recognition process of credits obtained by the students during Erasmus+ mobility.
 ECTS recognition is carried out in line with the Rules and Regulations for ECTS Implementation at VUM.
-Actual ECTS recognition is executed by the Vice Rector for Academic Affairs who works closely with an appointed Committee.
-They examine the After the Mobility part of the Learning Agreement for Studies and any other relevant document regarding the student’s performance.
+Actual ECTS recognition is executed by the Vice-Rector for Academic Affairs who works closely with an appointed Committee.
+They examine After the Mobility part of the Learning Agreement for Studies and any other relevant documentation regarding the student’s performance.
 The decision of the Committee regarding ECTS recognition is included in a protocol and is later referred to in the student’s Diploma Supplement.

 The Diploma Supplement is a personal document attached to the student’s higher education diploma in order to make it easier for third parties – particularly prospective employers in other countries – to understand what the diploma means in terms of knowledge and competencies acquired by its holder.
 The Diploma Supplement does not replace the original diploma and does not give any entitlement to formal recognition of the original diploma by academic authorities of other countries.
 However, it increases the transparency of the diploma and makes it readable and comparable abroad.
 The Diploma Supplement improves the student’s employability and enhances his/her access to labour markets abroad.
 Information on the student mobility for studies successfully completed by the VUM students is added to their Diploma Supplement.